Have you been asking yourself lately, “how does each chess piece move?”

 The most powerful piece is the Queen while the most important piece is the King.
 The other four pieces work together with the queen to protect the king.

-If you’re looking for a chess cheat sheet for how the chess pieces move, you can open this chess piece moves chart and download it for free.
+If you’re looking for a chess cheat sheet for how the chess pieces move, submit your email and download it for free.

 (Here’s a preview of it)